Small eigenvalues of closed Riemann surfaces for large genus: Upper Bound

 \section{Upper Bound}

-In this section we will prove the upper bound in Theorem \ref{mt-1}.
+In this section we will prove the upper bounds in Theorem \ref{mt-1} and \ref{mt-large}.
 Let $\mathcal{X}_g$ be a closed surface of genus $g$ in Proposition \ref{mt-2} as constructed in the last section.
 Recall that $\sys(\mathcal{X}_g)=\eps$.
 We will show that \begin{proposition} For all integer $k\geq 1$ there exists a positive constant $\beta(\eps)$, only depending on $\eps$, such that for large enough $g$,

 \end{proposition}

 By construction in last section, in figure \ref{pic6} (or figure \ref{pic7} for small $\eps$), we let $\{\gamma_i\}_{1\leq i \leq g_0}$ be these $g_0$ separating (thick) closed geodesics, which are listed in order from left to right.
 The union $\cup_{1\leq i \leq g_0} \gamma_i$ separates the surface $\mathcal{X}_g$ into $(g_0+1)$ components.
 We denote them by $M_0,M_1,...,M_{g_0-1}, M_{g_0}$ in order from left to right.
 For each $1\leq i \leq g_0-1$, each component $M_i$ is a hyperbolic surface of genus $\frac{2+V_0}{2}$ with $2$ closed geodesic boundaries.
 So the Euler characteristic